HTA86/fabrun/README.md

 fabrun diff
 ```

-This command runns the command in the file from the `commands/"diff"/command.md`
+This command runs the command defined in `~/.config/fabrun/commands/diff/command.md`.

 #### Create a custom Command